Max Born: Göttingen

 where p and q were matrices for location and momentum, and I is the identity matrix.
 The left hand side of the equation is not zero because matrix multiplication is not commutative.
 This formulation was entirely attributable to Born, who also established that all the elements not on the diagonal of the matrix were zero.
 Born considered that his paper with Jordan contained "the most important principles of quantum mechanics including its extension to electrodynamics."
 The paper put Heisenberg's approach on a solid mathematical basis.

 Born was surprised to discover that Paul Dirac had been thinking along the same lines as Heisenberg.
 Soon, Wolfgang Pauli used the matrix method to calculate the energy values of the hydrogen atom and found that they agreed with the Bohr model.
 Another important contribution was made by Erwin Schrödinger, who looked at the problem using wave mechanics.
 This had a great deal of appeal to many at the time, as it offered the possibility of returning to deterministic classical physics.
-He would have none of this, as it ran counter to facts determined by experiment.
+Born would have none of this, as it ran counter to facts determined by experiment.
 He formulated the now-standard interpretation of the probability density function for ψ*ψ in the Schrödinger equation, which he published in July 1926.

 In a letter to Born on 4 December 1926, Einstein made his famous remark regarding quantum mechanics:

 Quantum mechanics is certainly imposing.
 But an inner voice tells me that it is not yet the real thing.
 The theory says a lot, but does not really bring us any closer to the secret of the 'old one'.
 I, at any rate, am convinced that He is not playing at dice.

 This quotation is often paraphrased as "God does not play dice".